 What are my options if I have food restrictions or special dietary needs?

-Amherst has one dining hall that has many food options for each meal during the academic year.
+Amherst has one dining hall (Valentine) that has many food options for each meal during the academic year.
 If you do not find choices that meet your needs or if you have special restrictions during a religious or cultural holiday, the managers at Valentine will help to provide appropriate options for you.
 Check out the Dining Services website for more information including menus and staff contact details.
-In addition, some of the new dormitories on campus will be equipped with kitchens for students to prepare meals independently.
+In some cases, if the college determines that Dining Services is not able to reasonably meet a student’s dietary needs, a meal plan exemption may be granted as an accommodation.

 Are there any public printers/scanners/copiers on campus?
 Should I buy my own printer?

 Many public printers are available on campus, in public locations such as the libraries and Keefe Campus Center.
 Students can print from public printers for a charge of 5 cents per sheet, and the money is deducted from your AC Dollar$ on your student card.
 Files can be sent to the public printers from public computers, or through the email mobile print system.
-Free printing is also available at the Queer Resource Center (QRC) in Keefe Campus Center, the Center for International Student Engagement (CISE) in the Keefe Campus Center, and the Moss Quantitative Center (Q Center) in the Merrill Science Building.
+Free printing is also available at the Resource Centers in Keefe Campus Center (Queer Resource Center [QRC)], the Center for International Student Engagement [CISE], the Women's and Gender Center [WGC], the Multicultural Resource Center [MRC] and the Office of Campus Diversity & Student Leadership [CDSL]) and the Moss Quantitative Center (Q Center) in the Merrill Science Building.

 How do I receive my mail and packages while I’m living on campus?